View all web browser and mobile devices available in our cloud-based test lab.

 Automated testing is crucial for quality assurance in today’s agile development.
 However, despite its huge payoff in terms of long-term benefits, the cost of implementing test automation in the initial phases is usually high.

 Creating a test lab with the right devices, browsers, and OS's is your foundation for testing your mobile and web applications.
 But lab issues alone cause more than fifteen percent of automated tests to fail.

 While the above are not the only challenges found in UI test automation, they are the most common.
 Testing teams should, therefore, find solutions that can overcome these shortcomings to ensure the test automation project is successful.

-Codeless automation tools can help address these challenges by providing a more efficient way of testing.
+Codeless automation tools like Perfecto Scriptless can help address these challenges by providing a more efficient way of testing.
 This is because they are built to empower every tester, including those with the least testing knowledge.

-Some of the main benefits of codeless UI automation include:
+Other important benefits of UI automation with Perfecto include:

 UI test automation is an efficient and cost-saving way to verify the performance and functionality of your application’s interface.
 Although setting up automated UI tests and creating the necessary scripts requires a considerable amount of effort, it will streamline your testing cycle in the long run.